Fast Signal Region Detection with Application to Whole Genome Association Studies: Simulation Studies

-The BiRS-DCF controls the FWERs well in all settings, while the FWERs of BiRS-CL are very unstable and Q-SCAN tends to conservative under unequal covariance structure and genetic settings.
-Despite achieving the highest TPRs, BiRS-CL exhibits inflation in FDRs when subjected to normal settings with equal covariance across different values of $\beta$ and $\delta_1$.
-A possible reason is that the test in \cite{Cai14} depends on the limiting distribution of Gaussian maxima requiring $p \rightarrow \infty$ and it can not control the false detection in a relatively small regions.
-Q-SCAN and KnockoffScreen control the FDRs but has two lowest TPRs among the four methods.
+From these results, one sees that the BiRS-DCF controls the FWERs well in all settings, while the FWERs of BiRS-CL are very unstable and Q-SCAN tends to be conservative under unequal covariance structure and genetic settings.
+The LRS algorithm loses control of FWERs in all settings, and the 4S algorithm with DCF test attains zero FWERs because the 4S algorithm excludes isolated significant points.
+Despite achieving the highest TPRs, BiRS-CL exhibits inflation in FDRs when subjected to normal settings with equal covariance across different values of $\beta$ and $\delta$.
+A possible reason is that the test in \cite{Cai14} depends on the limiting distribution of Gaussian maxima requiring $p \rightarrow \infty$ and it can not control the false detection in relatively small regions.
+Q-SCAN, KnockoffScreen and 4S control the FDRs but have relatively lower TPRs.
 In contrast, BiRS-DCF achieves comparable power to BiRS-CL while maintaining FDR at around 0.05.
 Under unequal covariance settings with multiple signal regions, BiRS-CL exhibits poor FDR control and Q-SCAN has lower TPRs compared to other methods.
 Additionally, KnockoffScreen fails in weak dependence covariance structure since it assumes a block diagonal covariance structure \citep{he2021identification}.
-In the genetic setting, BiRS-DCF achieves the highest TPRs and well-controlled FDRs, while BiRS-CL and KnockoffScreen demonstrate poor FDR control.
-Based on these results, we conclude that the BiRS-DCF method performs well in terms of both FDR control and TPR across different settings.
+For LRS, it fails in all settings as the simple likelihood ratio test may not be suitable for general signal detection.